fathollahzadeh/serialization/C++/README.md

 Now, we are ready for run the read object experiment.
 We run all of our experiments 5 times and observed that the results have low variance.
 Run this script for read objects.
-This script inclode both sequential and random read:
+This script include both sequential and random read:
 ```bash
 $ sudo ./experimentReadObjects.sh {path/to/serialized/data} {path/to/randomlist}
 ```